matt-filion/s3-db/README.md

 ### collection.find(prefix, pageSize, continuationToken): Promise<ReferenceList>

-Returns a list of `S3Metadata` objects for all objects in the corresponding S3 bucket htat start with the prefix value provided.
+Returns a list of `S3Metadata` objects for all objects in the corresponding S3 bucket that start with the prefix value provided.
 If continuationToken is passed in then the list will be a 'continuation' of a previous find operation.

 ### collection.subCollection(prefix: string, typeOf: SomeClass): Collection<SomeClass>